Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Introduction

 \section{Introduction}

-Two related and fundamental tasks in fault tolerant distributed computing are for processors to (1) collectively \emph{flip a coin}, i.e.~agree on a common random bit, and to (2) \emph{select a `leader'} among them, in the presence of adversarial faults.
+A fundamental task in fault tolerant distributed computing is \emph{random selection}, where processors collectively select a random outcome from a domain in the presence of adversarial faults.
+Two special cases of this, \emph{collective coin flipping}, where processors agree on a common random bit, and \emph{leader election}, where the task is to select a ``leader'' amongst them, are extremely important.
 These tasks have been widely studied under various assumptions about the communication channels between the processors, the kind of faults allowed, the power of the adversary, and the kinds of randomness each processor has access to.
-We study this problem under the assumption that there is only a single common broadcast channel, that adversarial processors are computationally unbounded, and that each processor has access to private randomness.
-This widely studied model was introduced by Ben-Or and Linial \cite{BL85coin}, and is known as the \emph{full information model} since all processors have access to the same information.
+We study these problems under the assumption that there is only a single common broadcast channel, that adversarial processors are computationally unbounded, and that each processor has access to private randomness.
+This extensively studied model was introduced by Ben-Or and Linial \cite{BL85coin}, and is known as the \emph{full information model} since all processors have access to the same information.